-Two testing methods at the gene-level are provided.
+Two different methods can be used to examine the differential splicing results at the gene level: the Simes' method and the gene-level F-test.
 The Simes' method is likely to be more powerful when only a minority of the exons for a gene are differentially spliced.
 The F-tests are likely to be powerful for genes in which several exons are differentially spliced.